kbighorse/working-with-me/README.md

 ## About Me

 I've been a professional software developer for over five years (my technical abilities are below).
 I'm based in Chicago, Illinois.
 My pronouns are she/her.
+18F is my first public sector job.
+I started here September of 2020.

 The main career goal is to do work and develop relationships that are meaningful, interesting, and impactful.
 In order to do this, I want to build a strong foundation of technical knowledge that goes beyond specific frameworks or trends.

 One of my goals is to become a better technical and non-technical communicator.
 I enjoy having the opportunity to write things like documentation, blog posts, and other public material.
 I'd like to do more talks and presentations.

-Things I like:
-- Working with kind and driven people
-- Being useful
-- Learning opportunities

-Things I don't like:
-- Inefficiency
-- Over-pivoting of priorities

 ## Communication